Zbox is a no-knowledge, privacy-focused cloud flie storage for apps. It is based on the zero-details, private in-app file system ZboxFS.

 In addition to advanced encryption, Zbox unifies data to same-sized blocks to eliminate metadata leakage.
 Nobody, except you, knows what the file contents are and how many files are stored.
 Zbox also knows nothing about your files, except the total bytes used.

 Zbox is a transactional file storage.
 Any modification on your files and directories are guarded by ACID transaction.
 Data integrity is guaranteed by authenticated encryption primitives AEAD encryption.

-Zbox is not a traditional file system, it cannot be mounted to operating system and shared access by many processes.
+Zbox is not a traditional file system, it cannot be mounted on operating system and share access between processes.
 Only the app runs it has the exclusive access to Zbox.
 Zbox is also not like Dropbox, OneDrive and etc. It is built for developers, not for consumers.

 How It Works

-As an module, ZboxFS runs within the same memory of your application.
+As an internal module, ZboxFS runs within the same memory space as your application.
 It encapsulates a virtual file system in a secure repository (Repo) and provides file IO API to application.

 All data stored in the repo is encrypted using user-specified key.
 Optionally, data can be de-duplicated and compressed.
 When a file is saved to the repo, it is chunked into same-sized blocks and encrypted before transmitted to cloud through HTTPS.

 A local cache, which is also encrypted, is used to boost IO performance.
 It can use different storages too, such as memory, IndexedDB or local files ystem.

 Once the encrypted data blocks are saved to the globally-distrubuted Zbox Cloud Storage, it is guaranteed to be secure, private and reliable.
 Nobody, including us, can hold the encryption key and obtain any knowledge about your data.

 - Everything is encrypted locally 🔒, including metadata and directory structure, no knowledge can be leaked to underlying storage